 “Our families, friends, colleagues, and mentors are figuratively boarding the plane with us as we travel to Scotland,” Fagg said.
 “We’re not just going to Scotland for personal pursuits but to be able to establish a partnership that can hopefully continue for future generations.

-You can see “From the Mississippi Delta” in Tallahassee, March 28 – April 1, at the Charles Winter Wood Theatre before its four performances run at the International Collegiate Theatre Festival at the Edinburgh Festival Fringe.
-For more information and to make a contribution, visit www.famu.edu/essentialtheatre or call 850.561.2425.
+You can attend “From the Mississippi Delta” benefit performances in Tallahassee, July 26 – 27, at the Charles Winter Wood Theatre.
+Come out and experience the show as it will be performed at the International Collegiate Theatre Festival at the Edinburgh Festival Fringe.
+Seating is limited.
+For more information and to make a contribution, visit www.famu.edu and click on the “Essential Theatre Strikes in Scotland” button, or call 850-561-2425.

 From the Mississippi Delta By Endesha Ida Mae Holland, Ph.D.

 Directed by Anedra Small

 July 26 – 27, 2018

 Charles Winter Wood Theatre | Edmonds Stage